A Bird Story

 A Bird Story is an adventure role-playing video game developed and published by Freebird Games.
-It was released in November 2014 for Microsoft Windows, OS X, and Linux as a minisode connecting the previous game by Freebird Games, To the Moon, with its sequel, Finding Paradise.
+It was released in November 2014 for Linux, OS X, and Windows as a minisode connecting the previous game by Freebird Games, To the Moon, with its sequel, Finding Paradise.

 Gameplay

 A Bird Story is a short video-game in which the player controls an imaginative young boy who is ignored by the majority of the other characters and throughout the whole game; all characters except the boy and a few others have ghost-like bodies.
 When the boy finds an injured bird, he becomes happier and begins to notice more people, and his introversion lowers.
 The map is as though the game is a recollection of memories, instead of being in real time.
 The player could be in a park which leads into a hallway.
 In a Kotaku review, the lack of dialogue was compared to the expression "show, don't tell".